rdzhaafar/pe_sample/README.md

 - Click on **Apply**

-Additionally, it's a good idea to [take](https://www.virtualbox.org/manual/ch01.html#snapshots-take-restore-delete) a snapshot of the newly created virtual machine now.
+Additionally, it's a good idea to [take](https://www.virtualbox.org/manual/ch01.html#snapshots-take-restore-delete) a snapshot of the newly created virtual machine now, so that you can revert to it later if a malware sample damages it.

 # Acknowledgements